Free Library Services

 The Talking Book Program provides free library services to Texans who are unable to read standard print material due to visual, physical, or reading disabilities-whether permanent or temporary.
 In 2005, the program served more than 20,000 Texans either individually or through institutions (schools, nursing homes, hospitals) .

-The Talking Book Program is available not only to Texans with visual impairments, but also to those who have physical or learning disabilities that prevent them from using standard print.
+The Talking Book Program is available not only to Texans with visual disabilities, but also to those who have physical or reading disabilities that prevent them from using standard print.

 Qualified patrons include Texas residents of all ages who: